 Go To Your School’s “Welcome Weekend” Activities

 There is more to this weekend than the freshman walkthrough.
-There are also all kinds of events that happen (each school is different) that may seem cheesy at times but are there on purpose to help bring freshmen out of their comfort zone.
+There are also all kinds of events that happen (each school is different) that may seem cheesy at times but are there for the purpose of helping college freshmen settle in.

 Introduce Yourself To Your Professors

-Let this introduction be the start of you developing a relationship with your professor.
+Let that introduction be the start of you developing a relationship with your professor.
 Most professors are friendly, passionate about what they do, and want to form a relationship with their students.
-They are there to help and the relationship with your professor can prove valuable in the long run, especially when you need to turn in late work or more time to complete an assignment.
+They are there to help and the relationship with your professor can prove valuable in the long run, especially when you need to turn in late work.

 Find Your Classes